 Now Thoddoo is big, like huge compared to the other islands we visited.
-We wanted to go there because it’s where the majority of fruit is grown in Maldives and I thought it would be so rustic that it would really give us a true reflection of Maldives life.
+We wanted to go there because it’s where the majority of fruit is grown in Maldives, and I thought it would be so rustic that it would really give us a true reflection of Maldivian life.

-I also knew there are good and bad things written about Thoddoo on the internet but seeing as time had passed and the local islands were changing so fast because of tourism, I really wanted to give this island a good shot.
+I also knew there are good and bad things written about Thoddoo on the internet but seeing as time had passed and the local islands are changing so fast, I really wanted to give this island a good shot.

 Local Ferry: The local ferry goes at 23:45 every night except Fridays and takes about 5 hours.

 Local Speedboat: If you get the express from Male it costs $35 which leaves at 4pm everyday except Fridays.
-Because the ferry decided not to run on the day we had planned to arrive from Ukulhas, our amazing host from our guesthouse in Ukulhas managed to hire out the local speedboat to take us across the waters and before we knew it we had landed on a huge island thirty minutes away.
-It did cost us a hefty $130 thought.
+Because the ferry decided not to run on the day we had planned to arrive from Ukulhas, our amazing host from our guesthouse in Ukulhas managed to hire out the local speedboat to take us across the waters.

 Private Speedboat: I can imagine it’s around $200 for a private speedboat.